williamjsobczak/worldly_deploy/README.md

 1. Clone the world.ly repository on your local device

-2. Install the latest version of Python from the Microsoft Store (Version 3.11 latest as of now)
+2. Install the latest version of Python from the Microsoft Store

 3. Add Python Installation path to Environment System Variables
     - Search for 'Edit the system environment variables'